-Curious to know how to connect Xbox 360 controller to PC?
+Curious to know how to connect Xbox 360 controller to a PC?
 While most PC gamers use the traditional tools of the trade (a mouse and keyboard), specific game genres work better with a controller.
 Sure, you could consume $19.99-$89.99 on a PC-exclusive game controller, but why waste money when you can use your Xbox 360’s controllers on any Windows system?
-Install a wired controller is easy enough, as the drivers usually download automatically, but connecting a wireless gamepad requires a bit more work.
+Installing a wired controller is easy enough, as the drivers usually download automatically, but connecting a wireless gamepad requires a bit more work.

-To attach to a wireless Xbox 360 controller, you require to first use in the HDE Wireless Receiver for Xbox 360 or the Komodo Wireless Gaming Receiver, both of which are available on Amazon for $13.49 and $10.94, respectively.
-For this how-to, we went with the HDE model in tandem with the MSI GS70.
+To attach to a wireless Xbox 360 controller, you require to first use the HDE Wireless Receiver for Xbox 360 or the Komodo Wireless Gaming Receiver, both of which are available on Amazon for $13.49 and $10.94, respectively.
+Furthermore, for this how-to, we went with the HDE model in tandem with the MSI GS70.
 After you’ve bought the wireless receiver, follow these steps to get your wireless Xbox 360 controller running on your PC.

 How to Connect Xbox 360 Controller to PC (Wired Method)